-Advertise the nominations/election process Send out nomination forms Verify completed nomination forms Write to nominees about the arrangements Produce ballot papers, if required Advertise the election results Book a suitable venue for the election Appoint a returning officer Run the election meeting itself Advise the Council of the outcome Send in signed Declarations of Office
+Book a suitable venue for the election Appoint a returning officer Run the election meeting itself Advise the Council of the outcome

 The 2015/16 review of the Community Council Scheme introduced the potential for initial and ordinary Community Council elections to be carried out on an electronic or postal voting basis.
-This provision is allowed at the discretion of the Council and usually following consultation with the existing Community Council.
-Further information on postal and electronic voting is available at Section 3.4.
+This provision is allowed at the discretion of the Council and, in the case of ordinary Community Council elections, following consultation with the existing Community Council.